 In 1876 a harbour facility was attempted at Port Erin.
 On the southern end of the bay, a large breakwater was built with a lighthouse at the end.
 However, in 1881 the breakwater was destroyed during a storm.

-In 1884 a buoy was placed at the end of the demolished breakwater and a pair of leading lights established at the bay’s rear to provide a safe passage.
+In 1884 a buoy was placed at the end of the demolished breakwater, and a pair of leading lights was established at the bay’s rear to provide a safe passage.

-The Port Erin Front Range Light which stood on the beach was a square lattice tower.
+The Port Erin Front Range Light which stood on the beach, was originally a square lattice tower.
 The Rear Range Light was mounted on a concrete pole on the promenade.

 A 36-foot high octagonal lighthouse with a red band later replaced the Front Range Light in the same location, on the beach.

-A street lamp in the promenade has since replaced the Rear Range light.
-It displays two polycarbonate lamps showing fixed red lights.
+A street lamp in the promenade has since replaced the Rear Range Light.
+It displayed two polycarbonate lamps showing fixed red lights.
 LED lamps have since replaced these.

-In 1912 Raglan Pier was built near to the demolished breakwater.
-The Raglan Pier Lighthouse was built at the end of this 1916.
+In 1912 Raglan Pier was built near the demolished breakwater.
+Raglan Pier Lighthouse was built at the end in 1916.